aws-amplify/docs/docs/lib/storage/fragments/js/copy.md

 ## How to enable encrypted file copy

-To utilize Server-Side Encryption with AWS KMS, the following options can be passed in with the Copy API like so:
+To utilize Server-Side Encryption with AWS KMS, the following options can be passed in to `Storage.copy`:

 ```javascript
 const serverSideEncryption = AES256 | aws:kms;